CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 chris
 ```
 ## User Flag
-We now have a user and password combination for user Chris, we will now log in to SSH with these credentials
+We now have a user and password combination for user Chris, we will now try to log in to SSH with these credentials.
+This will give us a foothold into the system, which we can later find vulnerabilities and escalate our privileges
 ```
 james@agent-sudo:~$ ls -la
 total 80